 The purpose of the optimal care pathways (OCPs) is to improve patient outcomes by facilitating consistent and evidence-based care for each cancer type.
-The pathways reflect the fact that people affected by cancer experience the cancer journey across the whole health system and that they need to receive services in an appropriate and coordinated manner.
+People affected by cancer need to receive services in an appropriate and coordinated manner.
 The DHHS commissioned the Cancer Council Victoria to produce the optimal care pathways; they have become the standard of cancer care across Australia.

 So far we have done OCP implementation work in: